srgk26/EasyPlotting.jl/README.md

 Replace 'julia-1.1.1' with the respective folder name.
 Then run Julia by simply typing `julia` in the terminal.
 [Click here](https://julialang.org/downloads/platform.html) for more information.

+Also, if you are using wayland as your display server protocol, after the easyplotting installation process, you would also need to type this on your bash shell to switch the qt5 plotting platform to wayland: `QT_QPA_PLATFORM=wayland`.
 ***

 ## Credits: